 Our Insider Trading Policy requires executive officers and directors to consult, and receive pre-clearance from, our General Counsel prior to engaging in transactions involving the Company's securities.
 Directors and executive officers are prohibited from hedging or monetization transactions including, but not limited to, variable forward contracts, equity swaps, collars and exchange funds, or from trading in options, warrants, puts and calls or similar instruments on the Company's securities or establishing a short position in the Company's securities.
-Our Insider Trading Policy also prohibits our directors, officers and team members from purchasing the Company's securities on margin, or borrowing against any account in which the Company's securities are held, or pledging the Company's securities as collateral for a loan.
+Our Insider Trading Policy also prohibits our directors, officers and team members from purchasing the Company's securities on margin, or borrowing against any account in which the Company's securities as collateral for a loan.